 The Mer de Glace is a valley glacier 12 km long that is situated at the northern exposition of the Mont Blanc (France).
-Including all tributaries, it covers an area of about 32 km2 and spans an altitudinal range from 1500 to 4000 m asl.
+Including all tributaries, it covers an area of about 32 km and spans an altitudinal range from 1500 to 4000 m asl.
 It is the longest and largest glacier of the western Alps.
-During the LIA, the Mer de Glace nearly continuously reached the bottom of the Vallée de Chamonix at 1000 m asl.
+During the LIA, the Mer de Glace nearly continuously reached the bottom of the valley of Chamonix at 1000 m asl.
 The attractiveness of the landscape and the easy accessibility soon made the glacier a desirable object of study for scientists, artists and tourists, leading to a large number of historical documentary data.

 For the Mer de Glace, there exists a glacier length curve for the period from 1590 to 1911, made by Mougin (1912).
 Further investigations of glacier fluctuations during the late Holocene were made by Wetter (1987).
 The aim of the present study is to establish a revised and refined glacier length curve for the Mer de Glace, using newly available documentary data.
-This new curve then serves as a basis for simulations using climate data and a new neural network approach.